Kendrick Ray: Promitheas Patras (2021–2022)

 On July 19, 2021, Ray signed with EuroCup side Promitheas Patras, returning to Greece.
 In 22 league games, he averaged 11.4 points, 3 rebounds, 4.4 assists and 0.9 steals, playing around 25 minutes per contest.

 Igokea (2022–2023)

 On July 15, 2022, Ray signed with Igokea of the Bosnian League, the ABA League and the Basketball Champions League.

 Reyer Venezia (2023)

 On February 1, 2023, Ray signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 Taranaki Airs (2023)

 After initially signing with the Canterbury Rams for the 2023 New Zealand NBL season, Ray joined the Taranaki Airs on June 1, 2023.

 Büyükçekmece Basketbol (2023–2024)

 On August 2, 2023, he signed with ONVO Büyükçekmece of the Basketbol Süper Ligi (BSL).

 Fuerza Regia de Monterrey (2024)

-On July 2, 2024, player signed with Fuerza Regia de Monterrey of the Mexico Basketball league (LNBP).
+On July 2, 2024, player signed with Fuerza Regia de Monterrey of the Liga Nacional de Baloncesto Profesional (LNBP).